legenduzair/epic-expeditions/README.md

 ### Attaching the Database

-  1. Within the Django app respository, create a new file called "env.py".
+  1. Within the Django app repository, create a new file called "env.py".
   2. In the "env.py" file, import the os library:
     - Add "import os"
   3. Set environment variables: